mixnet-correlation/mixmatch_drift_classifier/README.md

 ...
 Takes on the order of many hours complete ...
 ```

+When running the drift classifier on multiple datasets, we recommend to name data and results folders within `~/mixmatch/deeplearning/mixmatch_drift_classifier` explicitely after their respective experiment/dataset/purpose.

 For any of these high-level steps, you can always check the produced logs:
 ```bash
 root@ubuntu2204(mixmatch) $   cd ~/mixmatch/mixmatch_drift_classifier